peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

- that if the string contains a negative exponent, the resulting value might not be exact, in which case the resulting binary float will be an approximation of this decimal number's value. <p>The format of the string generally consists of:</p> <ul> <li>An optional plus sign ("+" , U+002B) or minus sign ("-", U+002D) (if '-' , the value is negative.)</li> <li>One or more digits, with a single optional decimal point after the first digit and before the last digit.</li>
+ that if the string contains a negative exponent, the resulting value might not be exact, in which case the resulting binary float will be an approximation of this decimal number's value. <p>The format of the string generally consists of: </p> <ul> <li>An optional plus sign ("+" , U+002B) or minus sign ("-", U+002D) (if '-' , the value is negative.) </li> <li>One or more digits, with a single optional decimal point after the first digit and before the last digit. </li>
  <li>Optionally, "E+"/"e+" (positive exponent) or "E-"/"e-" (negative
- exponent) plus one or more digits specifying the exponent.</li></ul>
+ exponent) plus one or more digits specifying the exponent. </li>
- <p>The string can also be "-INF", "-Infinity", "Infinity", "INF",
+ </ul> <p>The string can also be "-INF", "-Infinity", "Infinity",
- quiet NaN ("NaN") followed by any number of digits, or signaling NaN ("sNaN") followed by any number of digits, all in any combination of upper and lower case.</p> <p>All characters mentioned above are the corresponding characters in the Basic Latin range.
+ "INF", quiet NaN ("NaN") followed by any number of digits, or signaling NaN ("sNaN") followed by any number of digits, all in any combination of upper and lower case. </p> <p>All characters mentioned above are the corresponding characters in the Basic Latin range.
 In particular, the digits must be the basic digits 0 to 9 (U + 0030 to U + 0039).
-The string is not allowed to contain white space characters, including spaces.</p>
+The string is not allowed to contain white space characters, including spaces. </p>

 **Parameters:**

-* <code>str</code> - The parameter <code>str</code> is not documented yet.
+* <code>str</code> - The parameter <code>str</code> is a text string.

 * <code>offset</code> - A zero-based index showing where the desired portion of <code>
  str</code> begins.